Follow the steps below in order to create a cuttable image for your Silhouette cutting machine!

 1) Upload your file via File > Open option.

-2) Use the 'Trace' feature to create the lines for the Silhouette to recognize as cut lines.
+2) Use the 'Trace' feature to create the lines that Silhouette will recognize as cut lines.
 The Trace feature can be found in the upper right corner of the screen.

 3) A panel will open on the right-hand side of the screen where options are provided to trace imported images in order to create cut lines.
 Make sure that you use an image that is suitable for cutting.